lambdaclass/cairo-vm_in_go/README.md

         },
 ```

-This is an extract from a compiled cairo program, we can see that there is a constant `BLOCK_SIZE`, with value 3, declared in packed_keccak.cairo file, that was then imported by the keccak.cairo file.
+This is an extract from a compiled cairo program, where we can see that there is a constant `BLOCK_SIZE`, with value 3, declared in packed_keccak.cairo file, that was then imported by the keccak.cairo file.

 ###### How does the vm extract the constants for hint execution

 As constants are not unique to any specific hint, they are not provided to the HintProcessor's `CompileHint` method, but are instead provided directly to the `ExecuteHint` method.
 Before providing these constants, we need to first extract them from the Identifiers field of the compiled program.
 This works as follows:

 1. Create a map to store the constants, maping full path constant names to their Felt value
 2. Iterate over the program's `Identifiers` field, and check the type of each identifier.
 If the identifier is of type `const`, add its value to the map created in 1.
 If the identifier is of type `alias` search for the identifier at its destination (we will see how to do this next), and if its of type `const`, add it to the map created in 1 under the alias' name.
 3. Return the map created in 1